Ithaca, New York

 This is an extremely family-friendly place and one of the most beautiful spots in the northeast.
 People take advantage of the tree-lined streets, with more than 40% living in town and walking to work, passing great restaurants and shops along the way.
 Located right off of Cayuga Lake, Ithaca is also a perfect place for a hike or jog, notable for the more than 150 waterfalls in and around the city.

 Living in Ithaca is expensive.
 As is the winter coat you’ll need if you don’t have a good one.
 Many people working in town commute from outside due to housing and food prices.
-Most who live in town are educated, liberal, affluent and opinionated.
+Most who live in town are educated, liberal, affluent, and opinionated.
 If that’s not your scene, it might be difficult to make this your home.

-Lifestyle of Ithaca
+Lifestyle

 Cayuga Heights is a quiet residential neighborhood just outside campus, filled with larger and more expensive homes.
 Collegetown is, surprise surprise, primarily made up of college apartments filled with Cornell undergrads.
 South Hill is the neighborhood most Ithaca College folks live.